 Minnesota Chapter History - The first Minnesota Chapter of the Association of Black Women in Higher Education was officially incorporated on Saturday, April 1, 2000 at Augsburg College.
 Joann Mitchell, Associate Provost at Princeton University, Board Member of the Women's Law Project and the Princeton Task Force on Ethics and National President of ABWHE conducted the chapter installation ceremony at the Christensen Center of Augsburg College.
 A reception for the new chapter was held in the Alumni Gallery, Christensen Center.

 Founder and Chief Executive Officer of Roan Educational Consulting, Dr. Kimberly F. Roan, has over twelve years of experience developing and managing educational programs and seven years of experience evaluating diverse programs for educational institutions and businesses.
 Most recently, she has assumed contracts with East Metro Integration District 6067, Minnesota State Colleges and Universities, and University of Minnesota under Roan Educational Consulting.
-Ms. Roan also serves as the Registrar at Anoka Technical College, where she is responsible for the management and operation of the Office of Records and Registration.
+Where she is responsible for the management and operation of the Office of Records and Registration.
+Currently Dr. Roan serves as the Enterprise Director at MMB, where she leads, directs, and manages the talent strategy for the executive branch of Minnesota State Government.
+She oversees the development of policies, priorities, and programs to improve productivity of state employees, increase leadership capabilities, attract and retain top talent, and ensure an inclusive work environment for all.

 Dr. Kimberly Roan, President